SchulzLab/MASSIF/README.md

 bash testSmall.sh
 bash testBig.sh
 ```
-The *path_to_meme_suite* must be set in our PATH variable.
 The second test case may take some time.
 The final result using the domain score as a prediction are stored in 'result_fisherMethod_testX.sh' and for using the domain score as a filter the files are termed 'result_fisherMethod_testXFilter.sh', where X is either 'Small' or 'Big', depending on the test case.
 See [tests/test_results/](tests/test_results/) for the results we obtained.

 # Required input
 **Using the domain score as prediction**